orbenharoshprojects/Logz.io-API-Query-Tool/README.md

 - **Region - Endpoint**: The Can be found in Logz.io under the "Settings" page.
 >Supported options are listed in the `data_processor.py` file.

--**Time Frame And OpenSearch TZ**: The "start" and "end" time frame for the used query.
+- **Time Frame And OpenSearch TZ**: The "start" and "end" time frame for the used query.
 Can be taken directly via Logz.io OpenSearch UI with the addition of the OpenSearch UI timezone.

 <div align="center">